shinyworks/favawesome/README.md

 <!-- badges: end -->

-Easily use {[fontawesome](https://rstudio.github.io/fontawesome/)} icons as Shiny favicons (the icons that appear on browser tabs).
-[Font Awesome](https://fontawesome.com/) is a popular set of icons that can be used in web pages. {favawesome} provides a simple way to use these icons as favicons in Shiny applications and other HTML pages.
+Easily use {[fontawesome](https://rstudio.github.io/fontawesome/)} icons as shiny favicons (the icons that appear on browser tabs).
+[Font Awesome](https://fontawesome.com/) is a popular set of icons that can be used in web pages. {favawesome} provides a simple way to use these icons as favicons in shiny applications and other HTML pages.

 ## Installation